Last Updated on

 19. Mount Fuji

-A trip to Tokyo would not be complete without a day trip to the famous Mount Fuji.
-It is an active volcano standing 100 kilometers southwest of Tokyo and an iconic image of Japanese art.
-You can hike the mountain and at night, you’ll see lights of hikers who are still hiking.
+A trip to Tokyo would not be complete without a day trip to Mount Fuji and Hakone.
+Mount Fuji is an active volcano standing 100 kilometers southwest of Tokyo and an iconic image of Japanese art.
+You can hike the mountain and at night, you’ll see the lights of hikers who are still hiking.
+Also if you’re interested in sake, be sure to check out the Lake Kawauchi and Sake Brewery tour

 20. The Art of Japanese Cuisine

-Japanese cuisine is an art and the Japanese have long been known to be craftsmen of perfection.
-In Japanese food, there is a precision and presentation in everything from preparation, cooking and plating.
 I took an Izakaya cooking class with Local Bites JP (Read my Tokyo Cooking Class review) to experience Japanese cooking in a local home and I learned that food is prepared carefully.
-The Japanese put effort and care in everything down to the way the meal aesthetics.

 Where to Stay in Tokyo